ihsanyassin2/autogen_deepseek/README.md

-# README: Multi-Agent Conversational Framework
+# README: Modified Autogen Agents + Ollama Server + DeepSeek-R1 AI Model
+## Ihsan Mohd Yassin, Universiti Teknologi Mara, Malaysia

 ## Overview

 This project implements a multi-agent conversational framework designed to tackle complex problems by leveraging specialized agents with distinct roles.
 Each agent operates autonomously and collaboratively, ensuring a comprehensive analysis and synthesis of solutions.
+Please install Ollama for PC: https://ollama.com/download and pull the deepseek-r1 AI model into your computer.

+I think this project has significant potential since we can implement this agentic framework in our own computer.

+Do help me improve this further.

+Cheers!

 ### Features: